tobgu/pyrsistent/README.rst

 If you want use literal syntax to define them in your code rather than function calls check out Pyrthon_.
 Be aware, that one is experimental, unmaintained and alpha software.

+If you cannot find the persistent data structure you're looking for here you may want to take a look at Pyrsistent_extras_ which is maintained by @mingmingrr.
+If you still don't find what you're looking for please open an issue for discussion.
+If we agree that functionality is missing you may want to go ahead and create a Pull Request implement the missing functionality.

 Examples
 --------